How to Raise Good Children

 10. Incorporate the Golden Rule

 Teach your child the Golden Rule that has guided many civilizations for centuries, “Treat others as you want to be treated.”
 Remind your children to ask themselves before acting: “Would I want someone to treat me like that?”
 Or: “How does would she feel?”
 Empathy is a known moral activator and the right empathy-building questions help children think about their behavior and the consequences action have on others.
-[See UnSelfie: Why Empathetic Children Succeed in Our All-About Me World for dozens of empathy and conscience-building strategies.]
+[Refer also to the chapters on Integrity and Empathy in THRIVERS: The Surprising Reasons Why Some Kids Struggle and Others Shine for dozens of empathy and conscience-building strategies.]

 PARENTING QN #10.
 How can you make the Golden Rule or other character-building mantra become your family’s over-arching moral principle that your children adopt?